TheUnknownCatWarrior/auto-reset-character-roblox/README.md

 A macro to deal with raygun abusers in the Roblox game Survive and Kill the Killers in Area 51 !!! (id = 155382109) Basically, when your character resets, they do not get any points.

-To run this code you'll need to install Python and some libraries.
+To run this code you'll need to install the latest Python and some libraries.
+DO NOT RUN WITH PYTHON IDLE.
 Open up the cmd prompt and enter these commands: pip install pyautogui pip install keyboard